Akelare cooks a lobster dish tableside in a coffee vacuum siphon.

 Assemble the siphon, bring tableside.

 This is probably the most fun thing I’ve made so far.
 It tastes great – the lobster is tender and the broth is flavorful, light, and refreshing.
-This certainly is an entertaining and impressive presentation.
-If you have a coffee vacuum siphon, give it a shot, you won’t be disappointed.
+It’s an entertaining and impressive presentation.